tobert/effio/README.md

 and other derived strings available.

 * `-id string` a unique id for the generated suite, should be a suitable directory name
+* `-suite dir` the suite will be written under this dir with id as the first entry
 * `-dev file.json` a file populated with device information, documented below
 * `-fio dir` a directory containing fio configuration files
-* `-out dir` the suite will be written under this dir with id as the first entry

 The directory structure will look something like this, given -id 'foo', the device json below, and one fio test in the -fio dir, dir/rand_512b_write_iops.fio.